 Decentralized Health Data with Blockchain

-AI and blockchain technologies will likely converge to create secure, decentralized health records.
-Patients may gain more control over their health data, deciding who can access their records and how.
+AI and blockchain technologies will likely merge to foster secure decentralized health records.
+Thereby, patients may have increased control over their health data, deciding who can actually access which records and how.

 AI-Driven Population Health Management

-AI tools will enable healthcare systems to analyze population health trends more effectively.
-They will identify at-risk groups, predict outbreaks, and allocate resources efficiently, improving community-level healthcare.
+The healthcare systems will thus be empowered through AI tools to analyze population health trends within a more organized way.
+It will identify at-risk groups, predict outbreaks, and efficiently allocate resources for enhanced community-level healthcare.

 Continuous Learning Systems